Akuli/jou/doc/perf.md

 sys     0m0,004s
 ```

-So, all programs compute the same number, but in different amounts of time:
+All three programs computed the same number, but in different amounts of time:

 | Python        | C (with the clang compiler)   | Jou           |
 |---------------|-------------------------------|---------------|